Thank you for your interest in OPPD’s Community Solar Program!

 - Agree to the five-year continuous contract commitment

-- Agree to Terms and Conditions of the program
+- Agree to The Service Agreement of the program

 What does the deposit secure?

 - Only a limited number of customers can participate in the program.
-Your refundable deposit will secure your place in this group, bypassing long waiting lists.
+Your refundable deposit will secure your place in this group.

 - Additionally, because this is a program that requires a substantial upfront investment from OPPD, it’s our responsibility to ensure we have a pool of participants who are committed to the program for several years.